Impact dashboard

 A consolidated view of capital deployed, capital raised by portfolio companies, people convened, and events delivered.
 Evidence that Women's Health Foundry is scaling infrastructure that already works in practice.

-Directly hosted via Challenger Summit and Pitch for Health since 2024
+Directly hosted via Challenger Summit and Pitch for Health since 2024, including donor catalytic capital

 $19.5M+